sausheong/polyglot/README.md

 ### Ruby

-This example returns a "hello world" back to the browser.
+This example returns a "Hello World" back to the browser.

 ```ruby
 require 'securerandom'